EhsaanHe/Pharos/README.md

-# Pharos Network Testnet B
+# Pharos Network Testnet Bo

 A comprehensive automation bot for interacting with the Pharos Network testnet, built with Node.js and Web3.js.
 This bot provides various features including daily sign-ins, faucet claims, token swaps, liquidity provision, and more.